Xilinx/Vitis_Model_Composer/Tutorials/AIE-PL/AIE_HLS_tutorial/README.md

 15. Configure the block as follows:

-* **AIE Input Type:** `cint32` The AI Engine kernel expects a `cint32` input.
+* **AIE Input Type:** `cint16` The AI Engine kernel expects a `cint16` input.
 * **Output Size:** `16` The AI Engine kernel expects an input vector of length 16.
-Since the HLS Kernel output is of length 32, the HLS to AIE block will combine subsequent `int32` samples into a single `cint32` sample, without modifying or losing any data bits.
+Since the HLS Kernel output is of length 8, the HLS to AIE block will create 2 `cint16` output values from each `uint64` input value, without modifying or losing any data bits.

 ![](./Images/hls_aie_params2.png)